 The essence of being a Christ-follower is accepting Jesus as Lord and Savior.
 So rather than following the world's wisdom about life, relationships, possessions and money, Christ-followers see these things in a very different light.
 That's because our minds begin to transform as soon as we follow Jesus in earnest.
 What once seemed so valuable and desirable loses its luster and fades into oblivion.
 The world's silver and gold begins to rust.

-If you're a Christ-follower, you've accepted God's offer to meet all your needs in every area of your life.
-That covers deeply intimate issues involving significance, happiness, value and self-worth...and of course our money and possessions.
+If you're a Christ-follower, you've accepted God's offer to meet all of your needs in every area of your life.
+That covers deeply intimate issues involving significance, happiness, value and self-worth--and of course--our money and possessions.
 Unfortunately, too many of us depend on the size of our bank accounts, 401ks and stock portfolios for security.
 We struggle for years to build up a nest egg.
-But even when we "make it to the top" by the world's standards, the so-called victory turns out to be a worthless idol that gains us nothing once we leave this life.
+But even when we make it to the top by the world's standards, the so-called victory turns out to be a worthless idol that gains us nothing once we leave this life.

 So who's the master of your money, time...and stuff?

 It's a question with eternal implications.
 After all, what we do with our God-given resources is an ongoing test of how we put the True Master first in our lives.
 As Christ-followers, we're to recognize that ultimately, everything belongs to God.
 We're simply caretakers while we're here on earth.
 And no matter the size of our bank account, we can't take even a dime with us.
 We must therefore ask ourselves if we're spending our money on the world's definition of success or investing it where it will make an eternal difference.